August 1978: Chic Release C'EST CHIC

 C'est Chic hit American record stores on August 11, 1978.
 The album's lead single, "Le Freak," followed a month later, but the writing was on the wall.
 Dance DJs were already spinning the monster hit, which twirled up the charts until landing #1 on the Hot 100 for the week of December 9, 1978.
 Barbra Streisand and Neil Diamond grabbed the top spot on the following week's chart with "You Don't Bring Me Flowers," but "Le Freak" was not done.
 Chic reclaimed #1 for the week of December 23, 1978, and the week after that, making it the last #1 song of 1978.

 It was the Bee Gees, however, who'd score the first #1 song of 1979 with "Too Much Heaven," which held onto the spot for the first two weeks of January 1979.
-Chic and "Le Freak" stormed back to #1 for the week of January 20, 1979, for another three weeks as the most popular song in America.
+Chic and "Le Freak" stormed back to #1 for the week of January 20, 1979, and for another three weeks as the most popular song in America.
 The song's epic run was finally ended in February 1979 by Rod Stewart's "Da Ya Think I'm Sexy."
 The track was so big that despite being released in 1978, it would rank as the third biggest song of 1979.

 "Le Freak" was famously inspired by Nile Rodgers and his Chic bandmate, Bernard Edwards, being denied entry to Studio 54 for the big New Year's Eve 1977, per Grace Jones' invitation.
 Being Grace Jones, she promptly forget to tell the doormen about the invite, and the pair were turned away.
 That's when they went straight to the band's practice space and wrote the furious jam, with the words "F-ck You" being the title.
 They wisely changed the track's name to "Le Freak."